ashleydavis/fuzzmatic/README.md

 npm install fuzzmatic
 ```

-Required it in your code:
+Require it in your code:

 ```javascript
 const fuzzmatic = require("fuzzmatic");